 Taxes on Selling a House in California: What to Expect

-Though California is often regarded as a high-tax state, its property and other real estate-related taxes are more middle-of-the-road.
+Though California is often regarded as a high-tax state, its real estate-related taxes are more middle-of-the-road.

 “The perception here is that state income taxes are high, but just on the real estate taxes themselves, they’re pretty comparable to the rest of the country,” says Craig Aird, a top trusts and estate attorney in Greater Los Angeles who specializes in estate planning, tax, and immigration.